vivianzhang85/student/navigation/viviansblog.md

     "I told a binary joke… but it didn’t get a bit of laughter.", "Why do bits always travel in pairs?
 Because they can’t handle single life.", "What’s a programmer’s favorite snack?
-Microchips and dip.", "Why did the bit break up with the byte?
-It needed more space.", "How do computers eat popcorn?
-One byte at a time.", "Why did the binary number go to school?
-To improve its logic."
+Microchips and dip.", "How do computers eat popcorn?
+One byte at a time.", ];
-  ];

   document.getElementById('binaryJokeButton').addEventListener('click', () => {